sudotman/outer-siraji-repo/README.md

     - ~~appendices (Folklore, Proverbs, Riddles, Songs) from page 131 onwards.~~
     - a Grammar and Dictionary of Kanwari (a completely separate work) from page 157 onwards.

-### license
+## license
 - site code: mit (unless noted otherwise).
 - content and data: see per-file attributions; some items may be public-domain or cc-licensed.

-It is not a formal pronunciation key but rather a list of examples that show how certain sounds are represented, often with their Devanagari script equivalents.
-Below is the extracted and cleaned-up information from that page.
+## nuances

-## Guide from Page 6
+### pronunciaton keys
-This page provides examples to help understand the sounds and orthography used in the dictionary:
+there is not a formal pronunciation key [in 'a dictionary of pahari dialects'] but rather a list of examples that show how certain sounds are represented, often with their Devanagari script equivalents - they are as follow:

 ā as in Bishar (बिषर) and Bhyansar (भ्यांसर).